 The trail weaved through more woodland before being unceremoniously interrupted by Fifth Line, a road that itself is on its way to nowhere.
 I decided to turn back.
 Somehow with the time spent taking photographs, I’d been out for nearly 3 hours and would need another couple of hours without photographs to get back to the car.

-As mentioned at the start of this article, I managed to get lost on the way back when my mobile phone (and therefore my map) died and I missed the turn off to the car park.
-I also managed to drop my trusty old Fitbit Blaze watch/activity tracker, which conspired to fall face first onto the ground and smash the screen.
-I bleated about this on Twitter to anyone that would listen.
-Fortunately Fitbit were listening and they gave me a discount if I would upgrade (my warrenty was out, I’d had that Blaze for more than three years).
-So now I have an Ionic that has GPS, heart-rate, steps, is water resistant, and, best of all, displays the current time.
+As mentioned at the start of this article, I managed to get lost on the way back when my mobile phone (and therefore my map) died and I missed the turnoff to the car park.
+I also managed to drop my trusty old Fitbit Blaze watch/activity tracker, which conspired to fall face-first onto the ground and smash the screen.
+(Update: Fitbit gave me a good-sized discount on a new Ionic).

 This hike has really got me interested in the possibility of completing the entirety of The Bruce Trail in multiple hikes over the course of time, but starting from the Southern trail head in Niagara, to the most northern point in Tobermory.
 The only two things holding me back in reverse order of seriousness are:

-1) The trail would effectively be twice as long because I would have to park, hike, then hike back to my car
+1) The trail would effectively be twice as long because I would have to park my car, hike, then turn back again to get to my car

 Stay tuned, I guess?